 It’s actually happening…

-As I write this very long blog entry (I hope I’m not boring you with too much detail), there is a Sale Pending sign on my CT front yard.
+As I write this very long blog entry (I hope I’m not boring you with too much detail), there is a Sale Pending sign on the front yard of my home in Connecticut.
 If all goes well, our house will close on August 31 of this year and we will officially move to Greenville, SC.
 I’m busy decluttering, donating items to charity, giving things away on FreeCycle.org.
 In fact, we are calling this phase “The Great American Give-Away.”
 Because our new house is considerably smaller than our current house and property, we get to downsize our living style.
 We cannot take all of our “stuff.”
 And that feels so empowering.

 I’m still working…